 Read the Guardian review here.

-This is the first full collection since The Meaning of Flight.
+June 2013.
+The first full-length collection since The Meaning of Flight.
 Has poems from the Bog~Mawnog project.
 There's a poem to go with the cover picture, which combines a few of the meanings of both words in the collection's title.
 See the Gallery for the original photo, taken on Crete in 2012.

 The cover image, 'We All Fall with Icarus' a digital print by London artist Martin Barrett, is perfect for the book.
 Not many writers get that lucky with their covers: